 During your first consultation, your osteopath will ask questions about your problem and symptoms.
 They may also ask questions about your medical history, any medications you are taking or other factors that may not appear to be directly related to your problem.
 If your medical condition changes during the course of your osteopathic treatment, you should tell your osteopath.

 Your osteopath may ask about any recent x-rays, scans or test results that you may have.

 It’s important that you feel comfortable, so you may want to wear loose pants or bring a pair of shorts to change into.

 Next, your osteopath will conduct a full osteopathic examination and if necessary, clinical tests.
 This may involve diagnostic, orthopaedic or neurological tests, postural assessments, and activities or exercises, which will help determine how best to manage your condition.
 The examination may include passive and active movements, such as the osteopath lifting your arms or legs.

 As osteopathy takes a holistic approach to treatment, your practitioner may look at other parts of your body, as well as the area that is troubling you.
 For example, if you have a sore knee, your osteopath may also look at your ankle, pelvis and back.

-Osteopathy is a form of manual therapy, so hands-on treatment may include massage, stretching, repetitive movements, mobilisation and/or manipulation.
-Most osteopathic treatment is gentle and should not cause undue discomfort.
-If your injuries do require hands-on treatment of painful and tender areas, your Osteopath will exercise care to make you as comfortable as possible.
+Osteopathy is a form of manual therapy, so hands-on treatment may include massage, stretching, repetitive movements, mobilisation or manipulation.
+If your injuries require hands-on treatment of painful and tender areas, your osteopath will exercise care to make you as comfortable as possible.

 Copyright © Australian Osteopathic Association (www.osteopathy.org.au)